-Articles by: Prof Michel Chossudovsky

-About the author:

-Michel Chossudovsky is an award-winning author, Professor of Economics (emeritus) at the University of Ottawa, Founder and Director of the Centre for Research on Globalization (CRG), Montreal, Editor of Global Research.
-He has undertaken field research in Latin America, Asia, the Middle East, sub-Saharan Africa and the Pacific and has written extensively on the economies of developing countries with a focus on poverty and social inequality.
-He has also undertaken research in Health Economics (UN Economic Commission for Latin America and the Caribbean (ECLAC), UNFPA, CIDA, WHO, Government of Venezuela, John Hopkins International Journal of Health Services (1979, 1983) He is the author of 13 books including The Globalization of Poverty and The New World Order (2003), America's "War on Terrorism" (2005), The Globalization of War, America's Long War against Humanity (2015).
+Articles by: Prof Michel Chossudovsky About the author: Michel Chossudovsky is an award-winning author, Professor of Economics (emeritus) at the University of Ottawa, Founder and Director of the Centre for Research on Globalization (CRG), Montreal, Editor of Global Research.
+He has taught as visiting professor in Western Europe, Southeast Asia, the Pacific and Latin America.
+He has served as economic adviser to governments of developing countries and has acted as a consultant for several international organizations.
+He is the author of 13 books.
 He is a contributor to the Encyclopaedia Britannica.
 His writings have been published in more than twenty languages.
 In 2014, he was awarded the Gold Medal for Merit of the Republic of Serbia for his writings on NATO's war of aggression against Yugoslavia.
-He can be reached at crgeditor@yahoo.com
+He can be reached at crgeditor@yahoo.com acknowledged together with a hyperlink to the original Global Research article.

-Disclaimer: The contents of this article are of sole responsibility of the author(s).
-The Centre for Research on Globalization will not be responsible for any inaccurate or incorrect statement in this article.
-The Centre of Research on Globalization grants permission to cross-post Global Research articles on community internet sites as long the source and copyright are acknowledged together with a hyperlink to the original Global Research article.
 For publication of Global Research articles in print or other forms including commercial internet sites, contact: publications@globalresearch.ca www.globalresearch.ca contains copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 We are making such material available to our readers under the provisions of "fair use" in an effort to advance a better understanding of political, economic and social issues.
 The material on this site is distributed without profit to those who have expressed a prior interest in receiving it for research and educational purposes.
 If you wish to use copyrighted material for purposes other than "fair use" you must request permission from the copyright owner.